subeash/CPD_exp_1_Stirred_tank_heater/experiment/procedure.md

 Let's have a look at the setup we are going to use in our experiment. <br/>
 <img src="images/tank-heater-setup.jpg"  style="width:500px;height:400px;"/>
 ### 2.7 Assumptions
--The density of the coil as well as the tank's fluid material remains constant.
+- The density of the coil as well as the tank's fluid material remains constant.

--The specific heat capacity of the coil as well as the tank's fluid material remains constant.
+- The specific heat capacity of the coil as well as the tank's fluid material remains constant.

--The stirring is such that as soon as a drop of material enters the tank or the coil it has the same temperature as that of the rest of the bulk material.
+- The stirring is such that as soon as a drop of material enters the tank or the coil it has the same temperature as that of the rest of the bulk material.

--The fluid is incompressible.
+- The fluid is incompressible.

--No accumulation occurs inside the tank or the coil, i.e., mass inflow is equal to the mass outflow.
+- No accumulation occurs inside the tank or the coil, i.e., mass inflow is equal to the mass outflow.

--No radiation takes place
+- No radiation takes place

--There is only one state of a particular fluid present in the tank as well as the coil throughout the experiment, i.e., the state of the fluid dose not change during the experiment.
+- There is only one state of a particular fluid present in the tank as well as the coil throughout the experiment, i.e., the state of the fluid dose not change during the experiment.

 ### 2.8 Tank Analysis
 Now, let's apply the concepts we learnt just now.
 We will consider the tank first.
 The fluid is entering it with a temperature and flow rate and leaving it with a temperature and flow rate .
 We assume that temperature inside the tank is uniform and is equal to the outlet temperature.
 We will assume this for the coil as well.
 Now, applying mass conservation
 #### Mass stored = Mass in - Mass out